ChainSafe/chainbridge-docs/docs/spec.md

 In order to provide generality, we need some way to associate some action on a source chain to some action on a destination chain.
 This may express tokenX on chain A is equivalent to tokenY on chain B, or to simply associate that some action performed on chain A should result in some other action occurring on chain B.

 All resource IDs are considered to have a Home Chain.
-The only strict requirements for Resource IDs is that they must be 32 bytes in length and the least significant byte must contain a chain ID.
+The only strict requirements for Resource IDs is that they must be 32 bytes in length and the least significant byte must contain a domain ID.

 Resource IDs are arbitrary, you can use anything you like.
 The resource ID should be the same on every chain for the same token.
-One convention is use 0x0...<contract-address><chain-id> to indicate where the token originates from.
+One convention is use 0x0...<contract-address><domain-id> to indicate where the token originates from.
 You would use a different resource ID from each token that is supported, or for any arbitrary action via the generic handler.
 The format is just a suggestion, and the chain ID included is in reference to the origin chain where the token was first created.

 ### Transfer Flow